 You can cancel or reduce federal loans that have not disbursed to your WMU account.
 You may also cancel or reduce your federal loans after they have disbursed.
 However, if they have disbursed, an adjustment form must be received within 30 days of the date of disbursement.
 Canceling or reducing a disbursed loan may result in a balance due on your WMU account.

-WMU breaks the school year into four terms.
+WMU breaks the school year into two semesters (fall and spring) and two sessions (summer I and summer II).
 Financial aid is based on your estimated full-time enrollment.
 Most students enroll for fall and spring semesters.
 You may also enroll for classes during summer I and summer II .
-Both of these semesters require an additional financial aid application.
-Your award letter shows your aid by semester.
+Both of these sessions require an additional financial aid application.
+Your award letter shows your aid by semester/session.

 Your total award is the last column of your award information.
 It shows how much you have been awarded by each financial aid program.

 Your total financial aid is the bottom row of the table that shows your award package details.
 It shows you the total financial aid you have been awarded for each semester/session.
 The very last box shows your complete award amount.
 This amount may change if you have additional scholarships or outside resources to report.
 Your total financial aid does not include a Federal Direct PLUS Loan, which is another type of financial aid you may be eligible for.